 127.0.1.1 mytesthost.example.com mytesthost

-Step-by-Step: Testing /etc/hosts
+Step-by-Step: Testing /etc/hosts in RHEL

 - Edit

-. - Open the file in your favorite editor:
+/etc/hosts. - Open the file in your favorite editor:

 bash